Backblaze/B2_Command_Line_Tool/changelog.d/+skip_draft_step_in_releases.infrastructure.md

-Skip draft step in releases - all successful released are public
+Skip draft step in releases - all successful releases are public